sdiehl/gevent-tutorial/tutorial.md

 </code>
 </pre>

-<p>In addition, gevent also provides timeout arguments for a
-variety of Greenlet and data stucture related calls.
-For example:</p>
+In addition, gevent also provides timeout arguments for a variety of Greenlet and data stucture related calls.
+For example:

 <pre>
 <code class="python">import gevent
 from gevent import Timeout